- Diseases, Disorders & Conditions

 As Children's Waistline Expand, So Does the Threat of Illness

 The long-term effects of childhood obesity are staggering!
 Childhood obesity is prevalent, affecting about 35% of our youth in America and the numbers are rising.

 By age three, children have fatty deposits in their arteries.
 This is of paramount concern!
 The lifespan of these overweight children is radically shortened.
-They are susceptible to degenerative disease, missed school days, metabolic syndrome, Type 2 diabetes, and cancer.
+They are susceptible to degenerative disease, missed school days, metabolic syndrome, Type 2 diabetes, or worst yet cancer.